BuonHobo/tesi-triennale/Content/Defining a risk awareness model.md

 Design time severity depends on the tasks that a robot is expected to accomplish, and it ends up being a value that generally measures the gravity of any possible accident that may happen with a given collaborative robot.
 Our concept of severity is more precise, and it is associated to the risk value of each specific task.
 Just like the design guideline, our concept of safety depends on the task itself and not on how it is carried out, so we could say that it is an intrinsic property of the task at hand.
-A task's severity depends on things like: the tool being used (is it powered,? is it sharp?);
+A task's severity depends on things like: the tool being used (is it powered?
+Is it sharp?);
 the power of the robot;
 the weight of the robot and/or its carried payload;
 the kind of impact it could have on the human limbs (pinch, press, tear, etc.);